bhanunischal/kare/DATABASE.md

 ### d.
 Enforce SSL/TLS Connection

 Some cloud databases require a secure SSL connection.
 You can enforce this by adding `?sslmode=require` to the end of your database connection string in the `.env` file.
+This often resolves SSL/TLS-related `Schema engine error` issues.

 **Example:**
 ```env